DEV-learn-co-students/fe-getting-to-know-html-compliance-test/README.md

 *Note: Slides for this lecture video are provided in the resources at the bottom of this lesson.*

-### Validation

-We can validate our code by either providing a link to the code or by pasting the text into the [W3C HTML Validator](https://validator.w3.org/).

 ## Summary

 - HTML elements wrap our content telling the browser how we wish to display things.